Sheikh Mujibur Rahman: Economic policy

+Legal reforms

+The Constitution of Bangladesh became the first Bengali written constitution in modern history.
+The Awami League introduced a new bill of rights, which was more broad and expansive than the laws of East and West Pakistan.
+In addition to freedom of speech and freedom of religion, the new constitution emphasized property rights, the right to privacy, the prohibition of torture, safeguards during detention and trial, the prohibition of forced labor, and freedom of association.
+The Awami League repealed many controversial laws of the Pakistani period, including the Public Safety Act and Defense of Pakistan Rules.
+Women's rights received more attention than before.
+Discrimination on grounds of religion, ethnicity, gender, place of birth or disability was discouraged.

 Secularism

 While Pakistan adopted progressive reforms to Muslim family law as early as 1961, Bangladesh became the first constitutionally secular state in South Asia in 1972 when its newly adopted constitution included the word "secularism" for the first time in the region.
 Despite the constitution's proclamation of secularism as a state policy, Mujib banned "anti-Islamic" activities, including gambling, horse racing and alcohol.
 He established the Islamic Foundation to regulate religious affairs for Muslims, including the collection of zakat and setting dates for religious observances like Eid and Ramadan.
 Under Mujib, Bangladesh joined the Organization of the Islamic Conference (OIC) in 1974.
 Bangladesh was not the only Muslim-majority secular republic in the OIC; others included Turkey and Nigeria.
 Secularism was later removed from the constitution by the military dictatorship in the late 1970s.
 Secularism was reinstated by the Supreme Court into the constitution in 2010.

+Mujib said "secularism doesn't mean irreligiosity.
+Hindus will practice their religion; Muslims will practice their religion; Christians, Buddhists – everyone will practice their respective religions.
+No one will interfere in someone else's religion; the people of Bengal do not seek to interfere in matters of religion.
+Religion will not be used for political purposes.
+Religion will not be exploited in Bengal for political gain.
+If anyone does so, I believe the people of Bengal will retaliate against them".